Joe Kernan (politician): Economic matters

 Kernan assumed office amid an economic downturn in the state, with state revenue decreasing and unemployment rising.
 During his governorship, the state struggled with budget deficits and job losses, which Republicans faulted Kernan for, but which Democrats blamed on the lingering aftermath of the early 2000s recession and the dot-com bust.
-In 2004, the Indiana Fiscal Policy Institute (IFPI) found that the state was facing a $824.3 million structural deficit, a deficit equivalent to more than 7% of the state's existing revenues, with the deficit anticipated to significantly grow every year under the existing budget priorities.
+In 2004, the Indiana Fiscal Policy Institute (IFPI) found that the state was facing an $824.3 million structural deficit, a deficit equivalent to more than 7% of the state's existing revenues, with the deficit anticipated to significantly grow every year under the existing budget priorities.
 On a positive note, in 2004, the state began to experience notable increases in revenue in mid-2004.

 In November 2003, Kernan and Davis unveiled the Opportunity Indiana initiative, which would aim to optimize how the state conducts business and would aim to increase opportunities for Indiana companies.
 Under this program, they created a working group to review how the state of Indiana deals with purchasing goods and services, and to provide recommendations to adjustments.

 In his 2004 State of the State address, Kernan outlined the Indiana@Work program, an expansion of the state's new jobs initiative.
 By the end of 2004, 30,000 Hoosiers would receive skills assessments through this program.